Sslaxx/Godot_Sonic_Engine/Docs/Design/02_Levels.md

 ## Layers of a level (Z-order)

 It's a good idea to create the background for a level - it's backdrop and parallax - as a separate scene and instantiate that within the level; makes it easier to reuse them.
 The level backdrop (the tiles and other parts that make up a level) should be layers -1 to -3; the parallax for the backdrop (clouds and the like) -4 to -7; and the backdrop proper (the overall background image) -8.
+The player, collectibles and enemies are on layer 0.

 `hud_layer` is used for the HUD layer (which is normally 32).
 For debugging, `debug_hud_layer` is on layer 99.